The Hub

 The Setting

-We are a self-contained Specialist Resource Provision (SRP) base, situated within the main school.
-We have two large teaching rooms, therapy room, sensory room, resource base and an enclosed outdoor area.
+We are a self-contained Specialist Resource Provision (SRP), situated within the main school.
+We have two large teaching rooms, a quiet room, a sensory room and a enclosed outdoor area featuring a large basket swing, sensory play and ride on toys.
 In addition to this fantastic space, we have complete access to the school's comprehensive resources, provision and grounds.
+We love outdoor learning, movement and play, making use of the school's grounds, each and every day.

 Staff

 Adam Spokes - Inclusion Hub LeadI joined Bincombe Valley in September 2023.
 I did my teacher training at Westfield Arts College (specialist provision) and at Holy Trinity Primary School (mainstream provision).
 Since qualifying, I have worked at a local primary school with varying middle and senior leadership roles.
-In recent times, I qualified and worked as a Special Educational Needs Co-ordinator (SENCo).
-I am very excited to have recently joined Bincombe Valley Primary School.
+In recent times, I qualified and worked as a Special Educational Needs Co-ordinator (SENDCo).
+Autism is a huge part of my life both personally, professionally and academically.

 I joined Bincombe Valley in October 2023.
 I have worked at a local primary school in various roles.
 I have supported children with additional needs as a TA and as a HLTA.
 I have experience supporting children 1:1, in small groups and teaching whole class groups.